Key tax factors for efficient cross-border business and investment involving Greece.

 0.2 percent stock exchange transaction duty applies on the sale/transfer of shares listed on the Athens Stock Exchange.

-Following this first transfer, every subsequent transfer is subject to real estate transfer tax at the rate of 3%.
+Following this first transfer, every subsequent transfer is subject to real estate transfer tax at the rate of 3 percent.
 A local authority surcharge, equal to 3% of the transfer tax, is also levied.
 For legal entities, capital gains from the sale of real estate are taxed as business profits at the standard tax rate.

 Yes.
 Intragroup transactions (domestic and cross border) should follow the arm’s length principle in accordance with the OECD guidelines.
 Profit adjustments may result.